NatLabRockies/opet-firmware/README.md

 ## OPET calibration measurement settings
 - It is advised to use a very high number of voltage and current averages to lead to an estimated measurement completion time of \~1s (including voltage and current)
 - Following setting are using in the calibration software:
-    - use 100 current and voltage measurements average per cycle (`ADC:AVR:VC 100`, see section 4.3.9.1 for more details)
+    - use 100 current and voltage measurements average per cycle (`ADC:AVR:VC 100`, see [Number of Voltage and Current measurement averaged](#number-of-voltage-and-current-measurement-averaged) for more details)
-    - use a 100 current and voltage cycle averaging (`ADC:CYCLES:VC 100`, see section 4.3.9.3)
+    - use a 100 current and voltage cycle averaging (`ADC:CYCLES:VC 100`, see [Number of Voltage and Current cycles averaged](#number-of-voltage-and-current-cycles-averaged))
     - this leads to an update time of \~ 1s, the OPET cannot really operate under those conditions, but it measures at very low noise if there are no excessive external noise sources
     - settings do cause every 2nd cycle to be skipped as the averaging per cycle takes longer, which means a cycle is twice as long (with standard EEPROM settings 120Hz cycle update not 240Hz)